ArneStenkrona/Prototype/README.md

 custom file format to load rooms into memory from files which can then be edited and saved.
 Here follows a specification of the file format:
+  First line contains an integer representing the tileMapIndex of the room.
+  Second line contains an integer representing the backgroundIndex.

+  Then follows a matrix containing cells, representing tiles, of the form "[Int| Bool| <(Point),..>]" where
+  "Int" denotes an integer value specifying the index of the tileTexture, "Bool" denotes either "T" or "F" specifying wether the tile has a collider, "T", or not, "F",
+  "<(Point),..>" denotes a vector of points of arbitrary length describing the polygon used for the collider.

+  A cell can also be empty which is denoted by "[N]", where "N" stands for "Null".

+  A line represents a row of tiles and linebreak denotes a new row.